riccardoforzan/DB2-F1/README.md

 This repository is created by the group Marideal at the University of Padua for the Database 2 course group project.
 The purpose of the project is to identify a big dataset regarding a specific topic (in our case the Formula 1 races and championships), extract the main data and model an ontology based on that data.
-After that the Ontology will be imported into GraphDB and some SPARQL queries will be run to obtain data.
+After that the ontology will be imported into GraphDB and some SPARQL queries will be run to obtain some usefull information about the topic.
 At the end we developed also a WebApp based on FastApi for showing some driver statistics.

 # Outline:
 - Group Members